This one of a kind small group tour of Mexico departs on Thursday, October 22, 2020, and has limited seats. Book now!

 Although you will have free time to explore Oaxaca on your own, we will also show you the main highlights such as Monte Alban, Teotitlán del Valle and a mezcal tasting!

 Continue with a flight to Tuxtla before arriving at San Cristobal de Las Casas in the beautiful region of Chiapas.
 Here is where you will experience Mexico’s Day of the Dead celebrations.
-We shall visit the traditional villages and learn all about this important festivity in Mexico.
+We shall visit the traditional villages and learn all about this significant festivity in Mexico.

 Take a guided tour to Palenque before flying to Merida where you will spend some time exploring the city and the ruins of Uxmal.
 You will then travel overland to Chichen Itza for an overnight.
 We will avoid the crowds so you can best enjoy this fascinating site.
 The trip will finish in Cancun where you will overnight before your connecting flight.